AlirezaErshadi/axrelay/README.md

 2014-03-08 16:30:29,048 DEBUG    Event triggered: session_start
 ```

-### Test axrelay
+### Test axrelay with non-Google xmpp accounts

 On your own machine, use one xmpp client (e.g. Adium) to log in with one xmpp account, e.g. requiredfield@dukgo.com,
 and use another xmpp client (e.g. Messages.app) to log in with another account, e.g. \_pants@dukgo.com.

-*Use dukgo.com accounts for testing since they are free to create
+*Test with dukgo.com accounts first since they are free to create
-and the dukgo.com xmpp server will reliably federate with your xmpp server.
+and the dukgo.com xmpp server reliably federates with other xmpp servers.
 Google's xmpp servers have been known to not always federate with other xmpp servers.*

 *Using different xmpp clients is recommended just to make it easier to keep straight which messages are coming from which accounts.*